CuriousDrive/Telerik-BlazorUI/README.md

 ## Running the Application

-- You should be able to just run it without any extra setup.
+- This is a Blazor WASM app, please run the server project.
-- The final version of this app will be in the last episode's folder.
+- The final version of this app will be in the `src` folder.
-- If you are watching tutorials and want to refer to the code, then you can check out the code from that video's folder
+- If you are watching tutorials and want to refer to particular code, then you can check out the `Source Code By Episode` folder

 ## Telerik UI for Blazor Trial